SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

 argument can be given for choosing how the Jacobian-vector product (`J*v`) or vector-Jacobian product (`J'*v`) calculation is computed.
 For the forward sensitivity methods, `autojacvec=true` is the most efficient, though `autojacvec=false` is slightly less accurate but very close in efficiency.
-For adjoint methods it's more complicated and dependent on the way that the user's `f` function is implemented:
+For adjoint methods, it's more complicated and dependent on the way that the user's `f` function is implemented:

 - `EnzymeVJP()` is the most efficient if it's applicable on your equation.
 - If your function has no branching (no if statements) but uses mutation, `ReverseDiffVJP(true)` will be the most efficient after Enzyme.
-Otherwise `ReverseDiffVJP()`, but you may wish to proceed with eliminating mutation as without compilation enabled this can be slow.
+Otherwise, `ReverseDiffVJP()`, but you may wish to proceed with eliminating mutation as without compilation enabled this can be slow.
-- If your on the CPU or GPU and your function is very vectorized and has no mutation, choose `ZygoteVJP()`.
+- If you are on the CPU or GPU and your function is very vectorized and has no mutation, choose `ZygoteVJP()`.
 - Else fallback to `TrackerVJP()` if Zygote does not support the function.

 ## Special Notes on Non-ODE Differential Equation Problems